 Freezing butternut squash

-Freezing butternut squash is just about pressure-cooking or roasting them in the oven and then blending the pulp before you put the concentrate up; wonderful to have it readily available for your quick-meals all year round.
+Freezing butternut squash is just about pressure-cooking or roasting them in the oven and then blending the pulp before you store it; wonderful to have it readily available for your quick meals all year round.

 The perfect butternut smoothie.

-The perfect butternut smoothie with a few green kale or spinach-leaves, and I like to add kefir instead of yoghurt; it has over 30 different species of friendly bugs to keep the tum happy.
+This is the perfect butternut smoothie with a few green kale or spinach-leaves; and I like to add kefir instead of yoghurt.
+It has over 30 different species of friendly bugs to keep the tum happy.

 And this nutritous green smoothie is another regular favourite.